Skip to main content

 • Last evaluated timestamp: When each control was last tested

-• Filtering options: Filter by status, resource group, or framework to focus on specific areas
+• Filtering options: Filter by status, lifecycle state, resource group, framework, or owner to focus on specific areas

 Each control can be clicked to view detailed information including: